alexsaves/answersmodule/Readme.md

  * `gulp parallel` - Build the parallel loading example.
  * `gulp rollup` - Build the single-file version.

-When the web server is running, point your browser at `http://localhost:3131/test.html`.
+The gulp task will start a web server automatically.
+When this is running, point your browser at `http://localhost:3131/test.html`.

 ## Contents of the /dist folder